ImgBotApp/InternetNL/detail/conn/ipv6/resolver-conn/verdict/bad_en.md

-The resolver was not able to connect to a name server over IPv6.
+Your DNS resolver is *not* able to connect to name servers over IPv6.